I have been fascinated with YouTube for years but the videos I was uploading never seem to get that many views.

 If you going to do all this hard work track your progress to make sure it is working.

 It is no secret YouTube Ads are dirt cheap at the moment.
 You can get views for less than 1p!

-I have also found that it is a great way of kick starting your video with some immediate views.
-You can see from the screenshot below I spent £27.51 to kickstart the 10 minute timer video and it generated 2718 views.
+I have also found that it is a great way to kick start your video with some immediate views.
+You can see from the screenshot below I spent £27.51 to kickstart the 10-minute timer video and it generated 2718 views.

 That is right, it is as simple as that!

 Don’t be tempted with taking short cuts like buying views, subscribers or backlinks from websites like Fiverr.
 It is just not worth the risk.
 If YouTube figures out what your doing it will simply delete your channel without notice and your lose all your content and traffic.